 These voters who didn’t vote in the primary but did during the runoff election demonstrates the importance of GOTV campaigns in tight races.

-Edwards’ reelection highlights the importance of targeted digital ads, personalized messaging, and using a platform with match rates up to 90%, precision targeting, and expansive reach.
+Edwards’ reelection also highlights the importance of targeted digital ads, personalized messaging, and using a platform like Deploy with match rates up to 90%, precision targeting, and expansive reach.

 “Deploy by DSPolitical allows us to run hyper-targeted programmatic ad campaigns all in one, easy to use, self-serve platform.
 It’s powerful and intuitive with the best data and onboarding so we know we’re reaching the right voters”